Thadzy/Thadzy-Obsidian/Resources/Newton's laws.md

 	 3. Whenever one object exerts a force on another object, the second object exerts an equal and opposite force on the first.
 	 4. $$Action = Reaction$$
 # Cues
-Why force = accelerate not velocity?
+**Why force = accelerate not velocity?**
-Ans because velocity is constant due to inertia object
+**Ans** because velocity is constant due to inertia object keeps moving but acceleration force is thing that change velocity
 # Summary
 ```
 Newton's 3 laws